mkonga/doppy-routing-bundle/readme.md

 ````
 services:
     your_bundle.routing.router:
-        class: Your\Bundle\Routing\Router
+        class: App\Routing\Router
         tags:
             - { name: doppy_routing.router, priority: 200 }
 ````

-Using this method you don't need to add the symfony router manually, as this is done automatically.
+Using this method you don't need to add the symfony router in the configuration, as this is done automatically by the tag.

+Autotag is not supported,

 ### Default Symfony router